-If you’ve found a broker that meets your individual requirements, you will need to open an account, verify your identity, and deposit funds before you can start trading.
+If you have found a broker that meets your individual requirements, you will need to open an account, verify your identity, and deposit funds before you can start trading.
 Below we have listed the main steps that you will need to follow.

 Step 1: Open an Account

-First and foremost, you’ll need to visit the website of your chosen forex broker and open an account.
-You’ll initially need to provide some personal information, such as your name, date of birth, address, tax status, and contact details.
+First and foremost, you will need to visit the website of your chosen forex broker and open an account.
+You will initially need to provide some personal information, such as your name, date of birth, address, tax status, and contact details.

-Next, you’ll then need to provide some financial information.
+Next, you will then need to provide some financial information.
 This should include your employment status, how much you earn, and an estimation of your net worth.
 This is to ensure that the broker tailors the right products for your financial standing.

 Step 2: Enter Your Prior Trading Experience

 UK forex brokers are required to assess what prior trading experience you have.
-After all, forex trading consists of highly sophisticated financial instruments, so it’s crucial that you know what you are doing.
-As such, you’ll need to state the type of investments you have made in the past, as well as the average size of your trades.
+After all, forex trading consists of highly sophisticated financial instruments.
+So it is crucial that you know what you are doing.
+As such, you will need to state the type of investments you have made in the past, as well as the average size of your trades.

 You will then need to answer some multiple-choice questions.
 This is based on the risks of applying leverage to your trades.
 If you are unable to answer the questions correctly, you might not be able to trade on margin.